Ambroise-Dydime Lépine: Involvement in the Red River Rebellion

 Lépine had had no political history prior to late 1869, when he returned to the Red River Colony from a freight expedition.
 On 30 October, he learned of plans to transfer Rupert's Land to Canada from the Hudson's Bay Company and that the resident Métis, led by Louis Riel, were seeking to negotiate terms for their annexation.
 After meeting Riel, Lépine was instructed to go with 14 men to Pembina, Dakota Territory, and prevent Lieutenant Governor–Designate William McDougall from crossing the Canada–United States border.
 On 7 December 1869, Lépine led 100 Métis to capture John Christian Schultz and his Canadian Party militia at Schultz's home.

 On 8 January 1870, the Provisional Government of Manitoba under Riel named Lépine adjutant general of St. Boniface, whose populace elected him to a 40-man convention in the city and to head its military council.
 The following month, Lépine and his troops captured Charles Arkoll Boulton and his Canadian Party militia after their aborted attempt to take Fort Garry.
 Among the prisoners taken was Thomas Scott, an Irish Protestant whom the Métis came to loathe.
 Riel ordered a court martial of Scott, which Lépine presided over.
 Lépine sentenced Scott to death, and Riel assented, and so Scott was executed by firing squad on 4 March 1870.
 In March, there was a revolt amongst the Métis against Lépine's conduct that was ended when Riel talked down the rebels and reprimanded Lépine.

-When Colonel Garnet Wolseley arrived in the Red River Colony with his forces on 24 August 1870, Riel and Lépine fled to a Catholic mission in the U.S. Dakota Territory.
+When Colonel Garnet Wolseley arrived in the Red River Colony with his forces on 24 August 1870, Riel and Lépine fled to a Catholic mission in the US Dakota Territory.
 They spent the next year making constant crossings of the border.